StellahMbao/python_prep/README.md

 # Progress
 Thus far, I have been able to do quite a lot of interesting things on python.
 Strings exercises and  so on.
 Now, let's get into the numbers

+# More progress
+Getting into the lists now